07asn/Second-Task/README.md

 # Homework: HTML Basics - Lists, Tables, and Forms

+## Goal
+Focus on clean HTML structure without using CSS.

 ## 1. Lists
 - Practice ordered and unordered lists.
 - Use different styles and create nested lists.